 - Pretending to be a long dead Roman Consul (again, it's complicated).
 Incidentally, he was pretending to be the Consul so he could call the attempted murder victim above a shameless slut, whore, and murderess.
 And being quite graphic about it.

-- Telling the judge he was going to ignore all courtroom procedure for the citizenship application he was arguing and spend the next hour or so discussing Greek literature.
+- Telling the judge he was going to ignore all courtroom procedure for the citizenship application he was arguing for and spend the next hour discussing Greek literature.

 - Giving speaking tips to opposing counsel.

 - Complimenting opposing counsel on his skill — because the counsel was once one of his students.

 - Accusing opposing counsel of being gay.note